 “Yes ma’am” said the young man.
 Then he collected his horses and got out of town.

-The wolf dogs followed him but stayed hidden in the hills until they were four days out of South Dakota.
+The young man made a quick detour into the forest to get the wolf dogs.
+They followed him but stayed hidden in the hills until they were four days out of South Dakota.
 That night while he was petting one of them by the campfire the young man felt a void.
 He saw blackness in front of his face and he felt his chest tighten.
 He couldn’t breathe; he was going into the blackness.

 From far away he heard a wolf whining.
 Then he felt something licking his face.
 He opened his eyes.
 He was back at the campfire.

 He got up and went for a short walk under the moon.
-Moving around he began to calm down, and he realized he would have to find another purpose in life.
-He decided he would give some money to his friend who’d helped him.
+He realized the immense fear which had struck him was because he wasn’t sure what do next or where to go.
+He realized he would have to find another purpose in life.
+He decided he would give a lot of money to his friend who’d helped him.
 And to the Lutheran family.

 And that he wanted to see the ocean.
 He decided he was going to go back to the teepee and ask that girl to come with him.
 Hell he had enough money for her family to go too if they wanted.
-The young man walked back to camp.
-He had some water to drink, and he stretched out beside the fire again.
+He could buy a ranch on a cliff overlooking the sea and they all could live there.
+The young man chewed on some freshly fallen snow thoughtfully.
+He gathered some more in a bucket and brought it back to campfire, melting it so the animals had some fresh water to drink before bed.
+Then he stretched out beside the fire again.
 This time he fell asleep, and he slept real good.